cavo789/blog/blog/2024/02/18/php-api-tips/index.md

 If successfully updated will return the HTTP status code `200` (OK) or `204` (No Content) if nothing is updated.
 If successfully created will return the HTTP status code `201` (CREATED) (like when using the `POST` verb).

-Note: depending on the API developer, updating an inexisting resource can return an error ('Resource #15 do not exist') or the developer can decide to create it (and thus do the same thing as the `PUT` verb).
+Note: depending on the API developer, updating an in-existing resource can return an error ('Resource #15 do not exist') or the developer can decide to create it (and thus do the same thing as the `PUT` verb).
 This is indeed possible since `PUT` is used for full content: you've sent to the server every possible field so it's possible to create it.

 #### PATCH